ccnmtl/cuaffils/README.md

 code here is the result of years of reverse engineering un-documented formats by our staff.
 We do our best, but we haven't encountered every edge case yet.

+Run the tests with:

+    $ python setup.py test